LaunchCodeEducation/lchs/src/assignments/console-game.rst

    working!
 If the new feature breaks the program, find and fix the bugs before moving on.
 #.
 Add another feature to the program.
 Keep the code working.
 #.
-Repeat this process until your console game is done.
+Repeat this process until you have added all your planned features.

 Part 4: Challenge Your Game
 ---------------------------

-Your game program is almost complete!
-Now you need to run it and try to break it as you play.
+Your game is almost complete!
+You just need to run it a few times to check for any leftover bugs.

 Users often enter the wrong thing when prompted.
 For example, if they are asked for a number between ``1`` and ``10``, they might enter ``100`` or the string